Rania614/Hixa-project/README.md

 ### Content Storage
 All content is stored in React state (`AppContext.tsx`).
 For persistence:
-- Add Lovable Cloud for database storage
-- Or connect to external API
+- Connect to external API
 - Or use localStorage for client-side persistence
+- Or use any database storage solution

 ## 🌍 RTL/LTR Support